AJ-Carp/YouTube-Clone/README.md

 # YouTube-Clone

-This is the first real project I made after learing HTML & CSS.
-I improved my skills in areas such as CSS Grid, Flexbox, the overall structure HTML and much more.
+This is the first project I completed after learning HTML and CSS.
+I enhanced my skills in various areas, including CSS Grid, Flexbox, the overall structure of HTML, and much more.